What are the HPDS?

 Buildings are one of the largest contributors to greenhouse gas emissions (GHGs) in the Region and the HPDS demonstrates a commitment to improving the energy performance of new buildings.
 The HPDS will further allow the Region to progress towards the target of reducing 80% of GHG emissions by 2050 (TransformWR).

-The HPDS aligns with existing policies and directions in Official Plans, Sustainability Checklists, and Urban Design Guidelines.
-The HPDS will also include new policies and support the Region’s efforts towards the energy transition that is centred around market, policy, and infrastructure integration.
+The HPDS aligns with existing policies and directions in Official Plans, zoning by-laws, and urban design guidelines.
+The HPDS will also include new standards that support the Region’s efforts towards the energy transition that is centred around market, policy, and infrastructure integration.
 It will ensure that sustainable and energy related standards are all in one convenient location to support widespread adoption.

 Do other municipalities have a HPDS?